daryl-williams/JSON-Song-Notation/README.md

 ![Chord chart](http://weblane.com:3000/images//whiskey-for-breakfast-small.png) or perhaps as ![Chord chart](http://weblane.com:3000/images//wfb.png)

 Depending on the client.
-To that end there is related project called SongWriter that is the proof of concept and initial reference implementation for a JSN client.
+To that end there is related project called SongWriter that is the proof of concept and initial reference implementation for the JSN client.

 A song represented in JSN consists of a header and body which are both JSON objects.
 The header contains song metadata and the body contains the measures and beats of the song.
-The song's measures are represented as an array and each array element counts as a beat and each beat is represented as an array containing some number of Javascript objects each one representing one voice that occur on that beat.
+The song's measures are represented as an array and each array element counts as a beat and each beat is represented as an array containing some number of JSON objects each one representing one voice that occur on that beat.

 Following is a descriptive layout of the JSN format, representing an example song in 4/4 time with only one measure: